DaarkDev/purecom/README.md

 If you would like to make your own version or distribution of this software, then you came to the right section!
 However, if you have little to no prior lua experience or knowledge, I strongly recommend that you do not continue or try to modify code in this software without help from someone who knows what they are doing.
 Anyways, let's continue.
-When you navigate to the "src" folder, you should find various other sub-folders inside of it as well as the original "run.bat" file that isn't the shortcut.
-Along with this, you should see a file named "main.lua".
-This file is how this program majorily ran and managed, so most everything will be inside of this file.
-Keep in mind that when modifying the contents of this file, aftwards you will want to change the numeric value of the key "file_bytes" which should be located in the global system table at the top of the page.
+When you navigate to the ``src`` folder, you should find various other sub-folders inside of it as well as the original ``run.bat`` file that isn't the shortcut.
+Along with this, you should see a file named ``main.lua``.
+This file is how this program is majorily ran and managed, so most everything will be inside of this file.
+Keep in mind that when modifying the contents of this file, aftwards you will want to change the numeric value of the key ``file_bytes`` which should be located in the global ``system`` table at the top of the page.
 You will want to change this to the number of bytes that there is now after modification, so that users do not think they have accidentally messed with the contents of the most important file.
 If you make unofficial changes, I would be very pleased if you could credit me as the original creator of this software and include contact information to me, such as my discord user (Daark#8745)